Accommodation – House Layout

 - A guest and visitor log book is located on the reception desk.
 You must sign in and out each time you enter or leave the facility.

-- There are seventeen rooms at the facility and so there may be other guests in the house when you arrive.
+- There are thirty rooms at the facility and so there may be other guests in the house when you arrive.
 Please keep noise to a minimum if arriving at night.

 Accommodation – Staying with GRCH